Arjun31415/Comix/README.md

 You can change the loading gif by modifying `assets/pics/loading.gif` The entire application styles can be modified by changing `src/styles.qss` file.

+## Known Issues

+- Inital loadtime is a bit slow